The Number One Danger of Hebrew Roots

 2 Look out for the dogs, look out for the evildoers, look out for those who mutilate the flesh.
 3 For we are the circumcision, who worship by the Spirit of God and glory in Christ Jesus and put no confidence in the flesh— 4 though I myself have reason for confidence in the flesh also.
 If anyone else thinks he has reason for confidence in the flesh, I have more: 5 circumcised on the eighth day, of the people of Israel, of the tribe of Benjamin, a Hebrew of Hebrews; as to the law, a Pharisee; 6 as to zeal, a persecutor of the church; as to righteousness under the law, blameless.
 7 But whatever gain I had, I counted as loss for the sake of Christ.
 8 Indeed, I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.
 For his sake I have suffered the loss of all things and count them as rubbish, in order that I may gain Christ 9 and be found in him, not having a righteousness of my own that comes from the law, but that which comes through faith in Christ, the righteousness from God that depends on faith— 10 that I may know him and the power of his resurrection, and may share his sufferings, becoming like him in his death, 11 that by any means possible I may attain the resurrection from the dead.Philippians 3

-Paul’s warnings in this passage point to one group of people.
-The “dogs and evildoers” he has in view are false teachers within the church.
-They are undermining Yeshua’s work by teaching that all Christians must follow Jewish law and keep all its religious duties.
-And these evildoers—Paul uses the derogatory term “dogs”—are causing disruption from within the church.
+Paul’s warnings in this passage point to one group of people he calls “the dogs” and “the evildoers.”
+These false teachers in the church were undermining Yeshua’s work by teaching that all Christians must follow Jewish law and keep its ritual obligations.
+And these “dogs and evildoers” are causing disruption from within the church.
 They want to reframe Christianity through the lens of religious performance.

 In verse two, Paul accuses them of “mutilating the flesh.”
 He uses the Greek word κατατομή (katatomē, mutilation) to imply that anyone who gets circumcised thinking it will somehow gain them membership in God’s family is disfiguring themselves for no reason.
 Because of the work of Yeshua, circumcision is no longer required for membership in God’s covenant people.
 Rather, “we are the circumcision who worship by the Spirit of God” (v.
 3).
 Under Moses, the people of the covenant were marked or identified by physical circumcision.
 The people of the New Covenant are marked by the presence of the Holy Spirit.